-	A little research into your prospect’s current IT environment can also pay off with more HaaS deals.
-“You’ll initially have the most success targeting a business that is already leasing a printer or copier or using Software-, Platform- or Infrastructure-as-a-Service (SaaS, PaaS and IaaS, respectively), D’Alessio says.
-He adds that you may also have more success selling to organizations without a large IT department and those with geographically diverse locations.
+Researching your prospect’s current IT environment can also pay off with more HaaS deals.
+“You’ll initially have the most success targeting a business already leasing a printer or copier or using Software-, Platform- or Infrastructure-as-a-Service (SaaS, PaaS and IaaS, respectively),” D’Alessio says.
+Additionally, he says that you may also have more success selling to organizations without a large IT department and those with geographically diverse locations.

 Once you have a sales call with a qualified prospect, be ready to communicate the value that Hardware as a Service provides.
 “ROI calculators, case studies, customer testimonials and third-party validation and research are great ways for VARs to communicate the value of HaaS,” D’Alessio says.

 Rest assured, businesses will recognize that value.
+According to market research in 2021 by UnivDatos Market Insights, the Hardware as a Service market is expected to experience solid growth and exceed $304 billion by 2027.
 A recent study by Spiceworks found that 71 percent of IT decision makers say the top benefit of HaaS is reducing the support burden on their internal IT staff.
 Nearly 40 percent credit HaaS with lowering total cost of ownership (ROI) and reducing expenses, and 43 percent cite easier setup and maintenance with IT provided under the HaaS model.
 Also, businesses recognize that Hardware as a Service reduces the amount of obsolete technology in the workplace, which can impact security and competitiveness.

-D’Alessio also points out that before jumping in, you need to evaluate the pros and cons of selling Hardware as a Service and make sure it’s the right move for your business.
-“If a VAR’s customers or prospects want to buy hardware outright, that should always be an option.
+D’Alessio also points out that before jumping in, you must evaluate the pros and cons of selling Hardware as a Service and ensure it’s the right move for your business.
+“If a VAR’s customers or prospects want to buy the hardware outright, that should always be an option.
 Here at Brother Mobile, we are still happy to sell hardware!
 HaaS is simply an option that allows VARs to move more deals forward,” he says

 The Hardware as a Service Outlook

-D’Alessio describes the opportunities that HaaS will create for VARs over the next five years as “excellent.”
+D’Alessio describes the opportunities HaaS will create for VARs over the next five years as “excellent.”

-The Spiceworks study found that retailers and wholesalers are most likely to take advantage of HaaS, with 31 percent of retail or wholesale organizations use the HaaS model for one or more types of devices (compared to 24 percent overall).
+The Spiceworks study found that retailers and wholesalers are most likely to take advantage of HaaS, with 31 percent of retail or wholesale organizations using the HaaS model for one or more devices (compared to 24 percent overall).
 An additional 7 percent of retail businesses plan to adopt HaaS within the next few years.

-However, businesses in a wide range of market segments can benefit from it, for example, with 29 percent of organizations in education and financial services currently using a HaaS model.
+However, businesses in a wide range of market segments can benefit from it; for example, 29 percent of education and financial services organizations currently use a HaaS model.